Who needs an emergency fund? You do! These 23 emergency fund examples are here to get you thinking about why you need to save money.

 In the ideal world you should aim to save between 3-6 months money.
-Now that’s not 3-6 months of your actual income.
+Now that’s not six months of your actual income.

-More 3-6 months of your survival budget that you know you can survive on until you are earning again or the emergency is past.
+More 3-6 months of your survival budget that you know you can survive on until you are earning again or the emergency expense is paid for.

 When you hit an ongoing emergency like losing your job, you won’t carry on spending like you do when all is good.
 Nope you’ll be on that super tight budget you already had worked out just in case.